Promact/slack-productivity-bots/TaskMail.md

 # Working flow of Task Mail
 #### First part to be done by admin
-* Admin should add slack app to their team by "Add to Slack" button
+* Admin should add slack app to their team by "Add to Slack" button.

 #### Second part to be done by everyone
-* Everyone should once logged in with promact oauth server by "LogIn with Promact" button
+* Everyone should once logged in with promact oauth server by "LogIn with Promact" button.

 #### Now all can use task mail
-* Now user will add task mail bot in slack as personal chat and start task mail
+* Now user will add task mail bot in slack as personal chat and start task mail.
+* To start task mail user need to write task mail to task mail bot.